MacNite/HiveScale/docs/api.md

 ### `GET /api/v1/devices/{device_id}/config`

-Returns the current configuration for a device.
-A default configuration is created automatically if none exists yet.
+Returns the current config for a device.
+A default config is created if none exists.

 **Auth:** `X-API-Key`

-**Response `200 OK`:**
 ```json
 {
   "device_id": "hive_scale_dual_01",